hibiii/mc-chibi/README.md

 # Hibex Mod
 ## Hibi's Experiments Mod

-This mod won't be published, and isn't suggested for use in production.
+This mod won't be published in the near future, and isn't suggested for use in production.
+Feel free to mess around with it though.

 *Reality can be whatever I want.*\
 -funny purple man

+## Turbo Thanks

+"Thanks" can't simply describe my grattitude for these people, so a turbo thanks it is:

+- supersaiyansubtlety and Reece for helping me fix missing references early on

 ## License